lkgatesman/PageReplacementAlgs/README.md

 HOW TO RUN

     How to run on LINSERV:

+        Store the file on Linserv, and navigate in the terminal to the folder containing the file.
+        Run the command: g++ lab2.cpp (or g++ nameOfTheFile.cpp) And finally run: ./a.out

+        Then, you will be prompted by the program for input.

 WHAT THE PROGRAM DOES & DOES NOT ACCOUNT FOR (in terms of user input)